 Patrick was appointed to the No Place Like Home Program Advisory Committee, appointed by Governor Edmund G. Brown, Jr., providing leadership in the statewide effort to deliver housing for homeless people suffering from mental illness.

-Prior to his election to the board, he served on the Sacramento City Unified School District Board of Education since 2008.
-Among his many accomplishments on the school board, he started the Healthy Foods Task Force, enabling thousands of school children, particularly those from very low income households, to eat healthier and locally sourced meals at breakfast lunch and dinner throughout the year.
+Prior to his election to the board, Patrick was a private practice attorney and served on the Sacramento City Unified School District Board of Education since 2008.
+Among his many accomplishments on the school board, he started the Healthy Foods Task Force, enabling thousands of school children, particularly those from very low income households, to eat healthier and locally sourced meals at breakfast lunch and dinner throughout the year; secured the use of the closed historic Freemont School site for community arts groups (now known as the CLARA Studios for the Performing Arts), delivering more arts programs for students; pushed through the first comprehensive anti-bullying and restorative justice policies; and, led the way for the development of a modern central kitchen.
 He also chaired the successful bond campaigns, Measures Q and R, to raise $410 Million to improve Sacramento’s schools.

 As Associate Director for Statewide Initiatives for the President of the University of California and the Digital California Project from 2001 to 2004, Patrick advocated for improved technology access for California’s K-12 students, bridging the “digital divide” to serve those children with the greatest needs.

 From 1991 to 2001, Patrick worked for the Sacramento Municipal Utility District (SMUD), where he managed a statewide effort to commercialize and promote battery powered, zero emission vehicles and develop a statewide charging infrastructure network.